Are you planning to start a new salon or looking forward to revamping your current one?

 Hair salon furniture

 • Keep a record of written contracts.
-In case of any issue, a written confirmation is a strong legal binding document to claim promised services.
+In case of any issue, a written confirmation is a strong legally binding document to claim promised services.

-• Inquire overhead costs in advance.
-Other than the price you pay for the furniture, there are hidden additional charges for delivery, installation and storage.
-Ask your salon dealer to provide estimates of these costs before finalising the paperwork.
+• Inquire about overhead costs in advance.
+Other than the price you pay for the furniture, there are hidden additional charges for delivery, installation, and storage.
+Ask your salon dealer to provide estimates of these costs before finalizing the paperwork.

-If you plan and research ahead and choose reputable suppliers, your dream salon will be all ready to be set up and open for service in no time.
+Plan and research ahead and choose reputable suppliers.
+Your dream salon will be all ready to be set up and open for service in no time.
+Best wishes!

 LEAVE A REPLY